 One of my most frequently asked questions each spring is ‘when is the best time to visit the Keukenhof Gardens?’
 My answer – that depends…

 Each autumn, 7 million flower bulbs are planted at the Keukenhof Gardens, in the tiny town of Lisse, South Holland, in the Netherlands.
-The gardens are carefully planned so bulbs bloom early to late in the season.
+The gardens are carefully planned, so bulbs bloom early to late in the season.
 This means there is no time when all the flowers are in bloom at once.
-This means whenever you visit, throughout the season, there will be plenty of tulips to enjoy.
+Which means whenever you visit, throughout the season, there will be plenty of tulips to enjoy.

 I have visited Keukenhof Gardens 11 times over the past dozen years and even though I target similar dates, in the middle of the season, some years I have seen more flowers in bloom than others.

 The most important and unpredictable factor is Mother Nature herself.
 The timing of the tulips will vary depending on how cold or warm the winter has been.
 Keep an eye on the weather and use your best judgment.
 If it’s still cold in mid-March, delay your visit by a week or two.
 If it is unseasonably warm, visit the gardens earlier.

-You can overcome the unpredictable climate in the huge greenhouse complexes at Keukenhof, where you can enjoy thousands of tulips throughout the season.
+You can overcome the variable climate in the vast greenhouse complexes at Keukenhof, where you can enjoy thousands of tulips throughout the season.

-Another important factor to consider is what you hope to see at the Keukenhof.
+Another essential factor to consider is what you hope to see at the Keukenhof.

 - If you are hoping to photograph outdoor beds full of multi-coloured tulips, it is best to aim for the middle of the season in mid to late April.

 - If you want to enjoy the best of the new tulip varieties inside the greenhouses, early to mid-April is better.

-- If other varieties of flowers are your main concern, you can check the schedule of events to see what flowers are featured each week.
+- If other varieties of flowers are your primary concern, you can check the schedule of events to see what flowers are featured each week.

 Whenever you visit during the season, it is best to avoid weekends and holidays if at all possible.
 50 million people have visited Keukenhof Gardens over the past 65 years, and some days it can feel as if all of them are there at the same time!